Sydney-Informatics-Hub/geopython/03-ML_workflow.md

-## Step 2 - Wrangle the geophysical and geological datasets (variable features)
+## Step 2 - Wrangle the geophysical and geological datasets (predictor variables)
-Each geophysical dataset could offer instight into various commodities.
-Here we load in the pre-processed datasets and prepare them for further manipulations, data-mining, and machine learning.
+Many geophysical data are available for South Australia overlapping our target mineral locations.
+We may presume that certain mineral occurrences express a combination of geology and geophysics.
+We can train an algorithm to learn these associations and then use the same algorithm to make predictions for where unknown occurrences may be found.

-All of the full datasets are availble from https://map.sarig.sa.gov.au/.
-For this exercise we have simplified the datasets (reduced complexity and resolution).
-Grab full datasets from [https://github.com/natbutter/gawler-exploration/tree/master/ML-DATA](https://github.com/natbutter/gawler-exploration/tree/master/ML-DATA)
+Here we load in the (slightly) pre-processed geophysical datasets and prepare them for further manipulations, data-mining, and machine learning.
+All of the full/raw datasets are available from https://map.sarig.sa.gov.au/.
+For this exercise we have simplified the datasets by reducing complexity and resolution.
+Grab additional processed datasets from [https://github.com/natbutter/gawler-exploration/tree/master/ML-DATA](https://github.com/natbutter/gawler-exploration/tree/master/ML-DATA)

 ### Resistivity xyz data